-YRP has made a significant impact in recent years in deterring, disrupting and dismantling criminal activities or organized and serious crime groups.
+YRP has made a significant impact in recent years in deterring, disrupting and dismantling criminal activities of serious and organized crime groups.
 Recent efforts and enforcement focus is directed at targeting high-level organized crime groups.
 These investigations result in arrests of organized crime figures and seizures of property and cash.
 The reporting of the seizures is not considered a forfeiture until the court cases are completed and the property and cash is officially deemed forfeited by the courts.